Funerals the Co-op way

 Supporting a child who has experienced bereavement can be extremely difficult.
 We have a number of resources available to help, including four animated videos aimed at helping children who are 7 to 16 years of age.

-Almost all our coffins we manufacture are made from FSC® certified wood, meaning it has come from a well-managed, sustainable source.
+Almost all of our coffins which we manufacture are made from material from well-managed, FSC® certified forests and other controlled sources.
 In 2017, that accounted for 95% of our coffins.

 We are working in partnership with our existing suppliers and Traidcraft – the UK’s leading independent fair trade organisation – to provide fairly-traded bamboo and willow coffins.
 The coffins are manufactured in Bangladesh, where the raw materials are grown.
 Local people directly benefit from the endorsed fairly-traded product through decent working conditions, and payment of a fair price.